jfiume/TheDatingGame-TestingRepo/docs/proposal.md

 #### Composing our data
   + ##### Users
-    + Users create their own profiles and enter their basic info and prefrences.
+    + Users create profiles and enter their basic info and preferences
-    + For basic info: email, password, first name, age, zip location, sexual preference, gender
+    + For basic info: email, password, name, age, zip location, sexual preference, gender
-    + For preferences: radius of search based on location, gender, age range, hobbies(choose from a list)
+    + For preferences: city, gender, age range, hobbies(choose from a list)

   + ##### Games
     + For our first game, we are implementing "Would You Rather?"
-    + Implement hundrends of game questions and store the results with the user's information, so that next time you will be matched with someone who answered simliarly to you. (based on a 	percentage)
+    + Implement a list of game questions and store the results with the user's information

-#### Constructing the chat functionality
-  + ##### Building websocket.io
-    - Build the ability to chat in express using websocket.io
-  + ##### Integrating the chat functionality in the game
-    - We intend to initialize chat with new users only during the game
-  + ##### Integrating the chat functionality outside the game
-    - You can only chat with people you initialized a conversation with before during a game

-#### UX
-  + ##### Frontend Interface
-    - We will implement the ability of sign up, and get matched based on your prefrences
-    - We will match the user with another user and start the game for them
-    - We will initialize the chat for them and ask them basic introductory questions

   + #### Backend
     + Our backend will be a standard Node.js
-    + The backend will make hand over a matching user when a game initlize request is sent
+    + The backend will make hand over a matching user when a game initialize request is sent
-    + The backend will handle the chat functinality and storage of chat history
+    + The backend will handle the chat functionality and storage of chat history

 ## Accomplished over the Weekend
  - Identified our Technologies and watched classes on setting it up